 Below you will find:

-In order to encourage carryover of progress, you will throw away all speech cards and practice saying G in sentences during structured games.
+In order to encourage carryover of progress, you will be throwing away all speech cards and practicing saying G in sentences while playing natural games!

-Extra copies of speech therapy practice materials for quick re-printing!
+Extra copies of speech therapy practice materials for quick printing!